uonyekwuluje/uonyekwuluje.github.io/_posts/2020-12-27-pxeboot-server.md

 On the new servers, ensure that network boot is enabled and configured.
 Start the server.
 If all goes well, you should see the pxe boot menu.
 Section the OS Label of your choice and that should be it.
 <br>
-*NOTE: For customised installations, configure your kickstart config as needed*
+*NOTE: For customized installations, configure your kickstart config as needed*